SamuelEarl/fanny-pack-ui-old/src/routes/update-to-latest-version/+page.svelte.md

 **IMPORTANT:**

-Before you replace or delete your old `theme.css` and `defaults.ts` files, you should rename those old files to something like `theme-OLD.css` and `theme-OLD.ts` so you can reference any changes that you made to those files and copy those changes to your new `theme.css` and `defaults.ts` files.
+Before you replace or delete your old `theme.css` and `defaults.ts` files, you should rename those old files to something like `theme-OLD.css` and `defaults-OLD.ts` so you can reference any changes that you made to those files and copy those changes to your new `theme.css` and `defaults.ts` files.